 Investment banks are banks that primarily deal with creating capital for companies, government, and other entities.
 They serve as financial intermediaries that perform services ranging from facilitating mergers, financial advisers, underwriting or acting as an intermediary between securities issuers and the investor.

 When it comes to an investment bank, size is key.
 This means that the more the connections the bank have within the market, the most likely it is to profit by matching buyers and sellers.

-Investment banks play a vital role in investment opportunities and the economy of any nation as a whole.
+Investment banks play a vital role in investment opportunities in Nigeria as a whole.
 The list below includes investment banks in Nigeria, in no order of priority.

 Top 10 Investment Banks in Nigeria